chunkyen/rtmp-nginx-docker-lab/instructions/Lab04  Using docker compose.md

 - container name - the name of the container.
 If not specified, the default name will be assigned.
 - links - if we need container to connect to each other using name, we need to specify here

+_Additional Note: There is actually no need to enter the links parameters in the Docker compose file.
+This is because when we use a compose file to create the containers, it will automatically create a custom network.
+With this custom network, the containers in the compose file can reference each other using the container name_

 Fill in the rest of the missing values for nginx1 and nginx-lb in the file.
 You can reference lab03 section 2.3 for more info.

 **3.2 Executing the docker-compose command**